Over-Approximation of Fluid Models: Over-Approximation Technique

-Let us apply Lemma~\ref{lem_a3} and Theorem~\ref{thm_lin_est} to an extended version of our running example.
-To this end, we next introduce the multi-class SIRS model~\cite{dsn16BortolussiGast,Staniford:2002:OIY:647253.720288} in which the overall population is partitioned into subgroups, thus providing a better picture of the actual spread dynamics~\cite{dsn13IacobelliTribastone}.
+By construction, any envelope satisfies \textbf{(A1)}.
+It may however happen that an envelope does not satisfy \textbf{(A2)}.
+To see this on an example, we extend Example~\ref{ex_sir_atomic_uu_2} to the multi-class SIRS model~\cite{dsn16BortolussiGast} in which the overall population of agents is partitioned into classes, thus providing a better picture of the actual spread dynamics~\cite{dsn13IacobelliTribastone}.